-Mate rials needed for thi 50 feet of string Tape Ruler Scissors Scrap paper What you will do: 1.
-Cut the scraps of psample below). paper into lo ong rectangles s, about 5 inche es by 1 inch (see
+Materials needed for this activity: 50 feet of string Таре Ruler Scissors Scrap paper

+1. Cut the scraps of paper into long rectangles, about 5 inches by 1 inch (see sample below).

 - 2. Create a chain using the scraps of paper by making a loop out of the first strip of paper and taping it into a circle. - 3.
 Loop the second strip through first and tape it together.
 You have now started a paper chain. - 4.
 Continue to make your chain longer until it is as long as the string (50 feet).
 This is as big as a dinosaur. - 5.
 Make another chain as tall as you are. - 6.
 Look at the chains together.
 Lay them out in your yard.